Deadline Reminder for Audubon County Fall Grant Program

 Full application details, helpful resources, and a link to the application form can be found online by selecting Audubon County under County Listing at swiowafoundations.org.
 Applications will only be accepted through the online system.

-Please contact Sunni Kamp (sunni@omahafoundation.org) or Sydney Calcagno (sydney@omahafoundation.org) at 800-794-3458 with application-related questions.
+Contact Sunni Kamp (sunni@omahafoundation.org) or Sydney Calcagno (sydney@omahafoundation.org) at 800-794- 3458 with application-related questions.
 All completed grant applications will be considered at the October Board meeting, with applicants being notified of funding decisions by the end of October.